Pest Control Responsibilities for NYC Landlords

 - Decomposing caulk

-A licensed professional can help perform thorough, ongoing inspections to identify pest-friendly conditions.
+If you have pests, don’t bring in a pest control company for one or two visits and assume the issue is solved.
+Use a licensed professional to perform thorough, ongoing inspections to identify pest-friendly conditions.
 In case of an actual infestation, Environmental Conservation Law only permits application of pesticides in tenant-occupied spaces by a certified commercial applicator.
 (A person may apply pesticides to his or her own apartment without certification.)

 New York City landlords have a responsibility to provide a pest-free environment for tenants.
 For more information, visit the New York City Department of Health and Mental Hygiene.